Adroiti/docs-for-code-review-tools/Cppcheck/operatorEqVarError.md

-Pattern: Operator eq var error
+Pattern: `classname::` is not assigned a value

 Issue: -